DEFINITION OF COURSES USING ONLINE TECHNOLOGIES

 |100%||Online||Course is fully online with no F2F classes|

 Faculty who develop new courses may receive a development stipend in recognition of the time needed to develop an online course.
-Both new and experienced faculty must complete the Blackboard training and online pedagogy consultation requirements, and make a streamed video introduction to the course, before they are eligible for the development stipend.
-Details can be found here: http://capsonline.umb.edu/resources-for-faculty/new-instructor/.
-Faculty receive the stipend for a full online course and for a blended course where 50% of the course is delivered online.
-Contact firstname.lastname@example.org for details.
+Both new and experienced faculty must complete the Blackboard training, create a course introduction, complete the teaching of the first semester in which a course is offered, and participate in online pedagogy consultation requirements before they are eligible for the development stipend.
+Details can be found here:

 CAPS communicates with instructors through their @umb email addresses, and instructors are responsible for regularly checking their @umb email.
 Instructors should expect to reply to students’ emails within 24 hours during the week and 48 hours over the weekend.
 Instructional designers are available to help instructors with strategies to manage email to reduce the load.
 Contact firstname.lastname@example.org for help.

 In CAPS, exams or final assessment for all courses should be held during the last class of the course.
 In online courses, this would mean during the 13th week of the course.

 UMB matriculated students register through their student Wiser accounts.
 They can register in April for fall courses.

 Non-matriculated students can register by mail, fax or by using the shopping cart function on the CAPS website: https://www.umb.edu/academics/caps/online